-The Honors Studies class is an independent study program which encourages students to explore aspects of their major beyond the required courses by working on a project approved by the advising instructor and the Academic Dean.
+The Honors Studies class is an independent study program, which encourages students to explore aspects of their major beyond the required courses by working on a project approved by the advising instructor and The.
+Craiger C. Parker Leadership Development Program (LDP) Committee.
 Working with an advising instructor in their major, students develop a research topic and plan, carry out that research, and produce a project (thesis, multimedia presentation, video, etc.) which demonstrates academic excellence.
 Projects will then be presented formally to the campus community.
-It is the student's responsibility to find a faculty advisor and to develop the scope of the individual project.
-Completion of this course with an "A", an overall GPA of 3.8 or above, and the recommendation by their division will result in graduation with honors.

-Prerequisite: Open to fourth term or above students who have attained a minimum of a 3.8 GPA and who have developed an approved research topic and plan
+It is the student's responsibility, prior to the start of the term, to find a faculty advisor and to develop the scope of the individual project, which may span a term, or more.
+Completion of this course with an A, an overall GPA of 3.8 or above, and the requirements outlined by the LDP committee will result in graduation with honors designation level.
+Prerequisite: Available to student participants of The Craiger C. Parker Leadership Development Program who have attained a minimum of a 3.8 GPA and who have developed an approved research topic and plan.

-Homeland Security
+Homeland Security Management